RoryQ/checkmate/README.md

             schema/migrations/*.sql:
               - There are no breaking changes in these migrations
-              - I have notified X team of the new schema changes
+              - I have notified X team of the new schema changes bigquery/*.sql:
+              - <!--Checkmate select=1-->
+              - Contains DML only
+              - Contains DDL only
+              - Contains DDL and DML
 ```

 Which will create and update a comment when the changeset files match the configured patterns.